-Hierarchy of Examples in practice & controls Resources Elimination Patients must not attend for routine appointments if they have symptoms of COVID-19 or have been advised to self-isolate Staff must not report to work if they have symptoms of COVID-19 or have been advised to self-isolate

-Staff who have tested asymptomatically positive using LFD test must isolate and not report to work further to confirmation via PCR test.
+Hierarchy of Examples in practice & controls Resources Elimination Patients must not attend for routine appointments if they have symptoms of COVID-19 or have been advised to self-isolate Staff must not report to work if they have symptoms of COVID-19 have been advised to self-isolate Staff who have tested asymptomatically positive using LFD test must isolate and not report to work further to confirmation via PCR test.
 Visitors must not enter the facility if they have symptoms of COVID-19 or have been advised to self-isolate Staff who can work from home should be supported to do so Consideration should be given to non-clinical staff who typically enter clinical areas as part of their job role and alternative arrangements made wherever possible Support adherence with isolation and testing criteria contained within SIGN guidance SIGN Guidance for Reducing the risk of postoperative mortality due to COVID-19 in patients undergoing elective surgery.
 Substitution Consider what aspects of patient care could be performed remotely and undertake consultations over phone or using other digital means as far as possible rather than in person.
-Engineering controls Installations of partitions at appropriate places (e.g reception desks) to separate staff from presenting patients (consideration needs to be given to impact on air flow before installation and any cleaning requirements) 2 metre physical distancing in all areas of the premises (see section 5.11.4 for further information) and the space requirements necessary to allow adequate bed spacing for patients and physical distancing for staff working within the areas.
+Engineering Installations of partitions at appropriate places (e.g reception desks) to controls separate staff from presenting patients (consideration needs to be given to impact on air flow before installation and any cleaning requirements) 2 metre physical distancing in all areas of the premises (see section 5.11.4 for further information) and the space requirements necessary to allow adequate bed spacing for patients and physical distancing for staff working within the areas.
 Effective mechanical ventilation Improve ventilation by opening windows on the premises Optimal bed spacing and chair spacing (see section 5.11.5) for further information) throughout health and care facilities, including clinical and non-clinical areas, eg. Dining and office areas.
-Consider availability of single room facilities for performing AGPs Resources Link to CIBSE guidance Link to SAGE documents Link to HFS document Administrative controls Reduce waiting time for individuals in clinic and radiology departments e.g outpatients should wait in their car or outdoors if possible until telephoned by the OPD to advise to enter the building for appointment.
-Inpatient radiology departments should aim to request attendance by inpatients from wards which will limit the time waiting in the department.
-Reduce movement of patients where procedures can be performed in their own room rather than requiring transfer to another department.
-Make efforts to reduce number of people on premises at any one time e.g consider reduction in number of staff involved in ward rounds.
+Consider availability of single room facilities for performing AGPs Resources Link to CIBSE guidance Link to Close guidance Link to SAGE documents Link to HFS document Link to the decement